Color Glass Condensate meets High Twist Expansion: The Color Glass Condensate formalism

 In analogy to the leading twist case, we identify the fourth moment of the dipole correlator to the small-$x$ twist-4 gluon distribution:

 where $T_{gg} = \frac{1}{4} (T_{C,I}+T_{C,IF}+T_{C,FI}+T_{C,F})$.
+This identification should be understood as originating from the twist-4 contribution.
 In Appendix \ref{app:CGC-collinear-dist-correspondance} we show that this relation is consistent with the operator definition of the twist-4 gluon distributions in the limit $x \to 0$.
 Hence, we find that the twist-4 contribution to direct photon production reads

 Provided all twist-4 distributions have the same behavior at small-$x$ ($ \lim_{x \to 0} T_{gg}(x,0,0) = T_{C,I}(x,0,0) = T_{C,IF}(x,0,0) = T_{C,FI}(x,0,0) = T_{C,F}(x,0,0)$), this result only matches the term proportional to $T_{C,I}(x,0,0)$ in Eq.\,\eqref{eq::full-T4} in the high-twist expansion, and misses the terms that contain derivatives of the twist-4 distributions.
 This is not very surprising as these terms arise from taking derivatives with respect to the longitudinal phases, which are neglected in the light-like Wilson lines.
 One could argue that powers of $x$ accompany these derivative terms and thus should be neglected in the small-$x$ limit.
 However, this assumes that